Manulji123/Manulji123/README.md

-# Hi there👋
+# Hi there, I'm Manulji Subhasinghe👋
-💻 Passionate about **Data Science, Web Development, and Project Management**
+- Passionate about **Data Science, Web Development, and Project Management**
-🌱 Currently learning advanced **data analytics and software engineering**
+- Currently learning advanced **data analytics and software engineering**
-🌍 Interested in remote work, problem-solving, and exploring the world
+- Interested in remote work, problem-solving, and exploring the world

 ---